Chapter 29:

 “Because it’s faster to travel in a straight line towards our destination.
 Most of the forest is hard to travel through efficiently.”
 He said calmly.

-That made sense; I could understand why Eliza had laughed at me.
+That made sense; I could understand why Elisa had laughed at me.

 “How much longer until we get to Kuzges then?”

-“About four or five days if you manage to avoid injury.”
+“About four or five days if you manage to avoid further injury.”

-I rolled my eyes, then felt something stir in my chest where I was scarred.
+I rolled my eyes, then remembered my chest.

-She glanced over to me and rolled her eyes, then quickly dug through her large pack of supplies and pulled out a metal flask.
+"Huh.
+Well, to be safe, I'll give it to you anyway."
+She shrugged, then dug through her large pack of supplies and pulled out a metal flask.
 She opened it before pouring some of that same disgusting-tasting liquid into a small glass.
 She walked over to me and handed it over.

 “Thanks.”
 I swallowed it in one gulp.